 - Generously spread the cream cheese on each slice of baguette.
 Cut the slices or fillet of salmon into pieces the size of the bread slices, and layer over the cream cheese.

-- Serve, garnished with a few fresh parsley leaves and a thin slice of lemon.
+- Garnish each pintxo with a few fresh parsley leaves and a thin slice of lemon and serve immediately.

 Notes

 - Optional toppings: I love making a skewer with a couple of olives, a good quality anchovy, a hard-boiled quail egg (or a quarter of a hard-boiled chicken egg), and a small piece of pickle.
-Yum!
+Options that are popular in the Basque country include salted anchovies, caviar, pickles, and capers.

 Leave a Reply